The Annual Update (August to November 2019) - Forms being delivered now

 Most people register to vote between September and November every year when we deliver a registration form to your home.
 This is known as the 'annual canvass'.
+We are in this period now.

 You can also register throughout the year as the electoral register is updated every month.